CEECEE8904/Project4/README.md

 **Expected Challenges**
 &nbsp;
-* Authorization and authentification part of this application would be the most challenging.
+* Authorization and authentication part of this application would be the most challenging.

 * Creating the CRUD functionality and the specific routes associated with the various parts of the project.